MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v23.md

    Replace `$NewBCVersion` with the exact version of the published Base Application.

    > [!IMPORTANT]
-   > If you're upgrading a CZ-Czech language version, you must use the `-Mode ForceSync` parameter to force synchronize the base application.
-For more information, see [](); othew
+   > If you're upgrading a CZ-Czech language version, you must use the `-Mode ForceSync` parameter to force synchronize the base application; otherise a synchronization error occursFor more information, see [](); othew

 5. Synchronize the tenant with the [Application](../developer/devenv-application-app-file.md) extension.